TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.10-vm-contention/_index.md

 Each of the health charts is color coded according to the best practice of that counter.
 You can change it by simply editing the widget.
 The chart also displays the last value, lowest value and the peak value of the monitoring period.
 Expect that the peak is within your threshold.

-Going back to the table, I’ve circled the first VM disk latency.
-It’s showing 79.48 ms latency, hence shown in red.
+Going back to the table, I've circled the first VM disk latency.
+It's showing 79.48 ms latency, hence shown in red.
 That number corresponds to the peak shown in the Disk Latency health chart below.

 ![](3.2.10-fig-3.png)